PedroMTSilva/leco/README.md

 <p align="center">

-<h1 align="center">Leandro Correia Portfolio ✨</h1>
+<h1 align="center">Leandro Correia's Portfolio ✨</h1>

 <p align="center">

-This project take me one week to develop while learning for the first time Reactjs and Tailwind.
-Site URL:
+This project took me one week to develop while learning for the first time Reactjs and Tailwind.
+Here's the URL:

 <a href="https://leandroc0rreia.com">leandroc0rreia.com</a>
 </p>